xyl0n/iris-light/README.md

-iris
-====

-A simple, flat and bold Gtk theme.
 =======
 iris-light
 ==========

-A light version of the Iris Gtk theme.
-Aims to be clean, simple and bold.
+A light, clean, flat and bold Gtk theme.